 With only a few weeks to go until baby #2’s arrival, we have been starting to feel a fire under our butts to get this nursery into shape.
-I had a vision since the beginning of the pregnancy that I would love to do a really graphic high-impact room with an adventure, camp-y kind of vibe.
+I had a vision since the beginning of my pregnancy that I wanted to do a really graphic nursery mountain mural and, a high-impact room with an adventure, camp-y kind of vibe.

 [Some links may be affiliate.
 Please see my Policies page for more information.]

 - Medium gray: I used PARA Paint’s ‘Courtyard’ (eggshell finish)

 - Light gray: I used PARA Paint’s ‘Runway Coach’ (eggshell finish)

 - Black: I used this flat black paint from a previous project, and it worked perfectly!
 I LOOOVE this paint.

 - Good Quality Painter’s Tape – I have had great results using this brand

 - Damp Washcloth – Any washcloth that you have in your home is fine!